AnthonyCxx/Notes-and-Writeups/C++/Input and Output/File Input and Output.md

         file >> word;
         cout << "The first word in the file is: " << word << '\n';

-        //Write to the file (overwriting the file, since 'ios::out' is the default mode) file << "This string will be written to the file";
+        //Write to the file (overwriting the file, since 'ios::in | ios::out' is the default mode) file << "This string will be written to the file";

         //Close the file